GPRC NBDC-TAC Announces Expansion Plans

 Representatives from GPRC made the announcement at the 64th Annual Beekeepers’ Field Day, an event hosted by Agriculture and Agri-Food Canada (AAFC) at the Beaverlodge Research Farm.
 Beekeepers from across the province gathered to discuss research trends and industry news.

-Director of GPRC Research & Innovation Dr. Bruce Rutley unveiled the expansion plans and explained the ultimate objective is to establish the college’s NBDC-TAC as a National Centre of Excellence for Bees.
+Director of GPRC Research & Innovation Dr. Bruce Rutley unveiled the expansion plans and explained the ultimate objective is to establish the college’s NBDC-TAC as a leader in bee diagnostics.
 At its current size, NBDC-TAC is unable to keep up with demand for its diagnostic services.
 The expansion will increase capacity and help facilitate regional and international partnerships according to Rutley.

 GPRC’s NBDC is the first comprehensive laboratory in Canada to provide a full array of diagnostic services for honeybee pests, pathogens, and parasites.
 The NBDC located at the Beaverlodge Research Farm was created in response to the needs of the beekeeping industry and is a partnership between Grande Prairie Regional College and Agriculture and Agri-Food Canada.